SwedbankPay/developer.swedbankpay.com/_includes/callback-reference.md

 *   When a change or update from the back-end system are made on a payment or transaction, Swedbank Pay will perform an asynchronous server-to-server callback to inform the payee (merchant) about this update.
-*   It is important to know that the callback is async, and not real-time.
+*   It is important to know that the callback is asynchronous, and not real-time.
 As we can’t guarantee when you get the callback, there could be a delay between when the payer is returned back to the merchant and when the callback arrives.
 If the merchant chooses to wait for the callback, the payer might